All Products

 Supported programming languages for detection include PHP, JSP, ASP, and ASPX.

-Security Center checks whether the binary files in your assets are malicious and whether the binary files can cause damages to or persistent control over the assets.
+Security Center checks whether the binary files in your assets are malicious and whether the binary files can cause damage to or persistent control over the assets.
 After a server is inserted with binary files, the attacker can gain control over the server and then launch attacks such as mining, DDoS attacks, or asset file encryption.
 Malicious binary files include mining programs, trojans, webshells, attacker tools, ransomware, and worms.

 Tainted basic software